Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 Lepenski Vir is one of the largest and most important prehistoric archaeological sites.

 It is located on the right bank of the Danube in the Djerdap Gorge, 46 km from Golubac and 14.5 km from Donji Milanovac.
 The site was named after the Danube vortex.
-It was the center of one of the most important and most complex cultures of prehistory.
+It was the center of one of the most important and complex cultures of prehistory.

 It dates from 6700-4500 BC.
 The location itself is magnificent and is one of the most important archaeological sites in the world.
 Lepenski Vir consists of several layers of remains of settlements of fishermen and hunters and a regional holy site.
 The found artifacts, graves that depicted unusual funeral rituals, various tools, and jewelry made of stone, horns, and bones, as well as plates with engraved signs-like characters, indicated that the original hunting-gathering communities had established complex social relations.